x5e/gink/python/README.md

 ### Database Operations

 #### Bundling and comments
-Think of a bundle as a commit in Git.
+Think of a bundle as a bundle in Git.
 A bundle is just a collection of changes with an optional comment/message.
-Without specifying a bundler object, most Gink operations will immediately commit the change in its own bundle, so you don't have to worry about always creating a new bundler, etc. However, if you do want to specify which changes go into a specific bundle, here is an example:
+Without specifying a bundler object, most Gink operations will immediately bundle the change in its own bundle, so you don't have to worry about always creating a new bundler, etc. However, if you do want to specify which changes go into a specific bundle, here is an example:
 ```python
 directory = Directory()
 bundler = Bundler(comment="example setting values in directory")